alexoff13/RIngQueue/googletest/googlemock/docs/cook_book.md

 change the severity of an unexpected call.*

 So how do we tell gMock that `GetDomainOwner()` can be called with some other arguments as well?
-The standard technique is to add a "catch all" `EXPECT_CALL`:
+The standard technique is to push a "catch all" `EXPECT_CALL`:

 ```cpp
   EXPECT_CALL(mock_registry, GetDomainOwner(_))